Maybe You've Been Brainwashed Too: Composition and musical style

+Critical reception and legacy

-Critical receptionEntertainment Weekly's Tom Sinclair called the album "filler-free" and praised the album's positive messages.
-The Village Voices Robert Christgau praised the songwriting and lyrics, which he called "lovable" despite their "paucity of meaning".
-Writing for WXPN, Bruce Warren remarked that the album's lyrics, with Alexander complaining about the commercialization of Western society, media and religion, aren't clichéd because they are "insightful" and truthful.
-In a mixed review, NME's Kitty Empire felt that the album is occasionally interesting but then "freefalls like a shot duck".
+Uncut reviewer Nigel Williamson raved that Maybe You've Been Brainwashed Too "could just be the last great American pop album before the millennium curtain brings it all crashing down."
+Entertainment Weekly's Tom Sinclair called the album "filler-free" and praised its positive messages.
+In The Village Voice, Robert Christgau praised the songwriting and lyrics, which he called "lovable" despite their "paucity of meaning".
+Writing for WXPN, Bruce Warren remarked that the album's lyrics, with Alexander complaining about the commercialization of Western society, media and religion, are not clichéd because they are "insightful" and truthful.
+Tom Cox of The Guardian found Alexander's lyrical targets predictable, but complimented his principles and "musical agility".
+More ambivalent was NME's Kitty Empire, who felt that the album is occasionally interesting but then "freefalls like a shot duck".

 In a retrospective review for AllMusic, Alex Henderson commented that although Alexander clearly has a "left-wing point of view", the album "doesn't beat listeners over the head with a sociopolitical agenda", going on to praise the album's 1970s sound and Alexander's vocals, calling it "one of the most promising" albums released in 1998.
-Colin Larkin's review for the Encyclopedia of Popular Music called Maybe You've Been Brainwashed Too "an uplifting combination of sweeping melodies, aggressive harmonies and large dollops of stream-of-consciousness soul", likening the album to those of Chumbawamba and praising Alexander's vocal range.
+The Encyclopedia of Popular Music called Maybe You've Been Brainwashed Too "an uplifting combination of sweeping melodies, aggressive harmonies and large dollops of stream-of-consciousness soul", likening the album to those of Chumbawamba and praising Alexander's vocal range.

 In 2016, Rolling Stone ranked Maybe You've Been Brainwashed Too at number 23 on their list of "40 Greatest One-Album Wonders", reflecting that "A bubbling stew of influences that had glossier production and more pointed lyrics about corporate America than its alt-rock-radio brethren, Brainwashed could have been the beginning of a new pop order."